Altare Dei–The Altar of God

-The progression of worshiping in the catacombs to the sarcophagus-altars, which started to appear around the 1500’s, is easy to trace.
+The progression of worshiping in the catacombs to the sarcophagus-altars, which started to appear around the 1500s, is easy to trace.
 When the necessity of hiding to worship ceased, sepulchers of the martyrs or basilicas over the tombs of the martyrs began to appear and come into use.
-Believers could worship above the crypts, the altar being placed directly above the tombs, and yet still descend into the vaults to “venerate the memoria, the martyium, or the confession at close quarters.”5 Then the practice of placing bodies of the martyrs next to, behind, or under the altar table began to take shape.
+Believers could worship above the crypts, the altar being placed directly above the tombs, and yet still descend into the vaults to “venerate the memoria, the martyrium, or the confession at close quarters.”5 Then the practice of placing bodies of the martyrs next to, behind, or under the altar table began to take shape.
 And this is how the top slab of the tombs became the mensa, the altar.
-Although there has been great variation of the Christian Altar, today we see a table like object, a mensa, of wood or stone that is supported by a solid base, two pillars, or four columns.
+Although there has been a great variation of the Christian Altar, today we see a table-like object, a mensa, of wood or stone that is supported by a solid base, two pillars, or four columns.
 Although a reredos can still be seen behind an altar, especially in older churches in Europe, all the essential objects that are needed for worship are in modern times placed directly on the Fair Linen cloth that covers the altar.

 6 Zerwas, Ashley.
 Altar and Reredos of S. Maria della Vita.
 May 15th, 2015.
 Personal Collection, Chiesa di S. Maria della vita, Bologna, Italy.

 Consecration of Christian Altars